suhasharavindan/gamry/README.md

 The EISPOT signal has additional attributes of db_corner_params and phase_corner_params that hold values related to those corner frequency calculations.
 These assume a single electrode measured against a reference electrode and the standard equivalent circuit related to that.
 These are calculated when the object is created.

 Additionally, there are data reading and plotting helper functions.
 These make it incredibly easy to read in the files and plot the data for visual analysis, as shown below.
+The plotting functions have an option of layout that allows the use to change the theme of the plot.
+Currently, this includes 'default' and 'plain'.

 ## Using Gamry
 Here are the majority of use cases for the package.
 There are other functions, such as the CV plotting function, that generally follow the format of one of the examples below.
 Use the docstrings to help determine how to use them.